Instrumental Variable Estimation for Compositional Treatments: Method Results

 \subsection{Setting B}

-In this part we will examine the methods for Setting B eq.~\eqref{eq:semisyntheticdata}.
-Note that the first stage is misspecified for the two stage approaches, whereas the second stage is wellspecified for all methods.
+In this part we will examine the methods for Setting B \cref{eq:semisyntheticdata}.
+Note that the first stage is misspecified for the two-stage approaches, whereas the second stage is wellspecified for all methods.